spookyd/spookyd.github.io/README.md

 To configure txtpen, set up a [txtpen site](https://txtpen.com/go) with the same name as your site.
 Then, in `_config.yml`, edit the `txtpen_sitename` value to enable txtpen

-### Customizing the CSS

-All variables can be found in the `_sass/_variables.scss` file, toggle these as you'd like to change the look and feel of Pixyll.

 ### Page Animation

 If you would like to add a [fade-in-down effect](http://daneden.github.io/animate.css/), you can add `animated: true` to your `_config.yml`.